itmeson/algebra2/src/lessons/week2.rst

  1. Return the diagnostic pre-test, debrief on what we all need to work on
  2. Math bootcamp, based on diagnostic results
- 3. Using desmos -- Mark's favorite tool
+ 3. DESMOS - Mark's favorite tool

 =====
 Day 4